If you started using the Daily Activity Stream before February 28, 2022, you will need to make the following changes by April 14, 2022:

 variationIds Integer array |

 The ID of the variation that the user was served with (if the type is IMPRESSION) or clicked on (if the type is CLICK).
-In most cases, the list contains a single ID, but if the campaign type is "Dynamic Content Item List", it will contain a list of variations, separated with a comma. |
+Usually, the list contains a single ID, but if the campaign type is "Dynamic Content Item List", it contains a list of variations, separated by commas. |

 [1234567, 9876543] |